samtupy/nvgt/doc/src/references/builtin/concurrency/functions/thread_sleep.md

 bool: true if the thread slept for the full duration, false if it was interrupted by `thread.wake_up`.

 ## Remarks:
-This function should only be called from within threads created within your script.
+This function should only be called in the context of threads created within your script.